Paradise jacamar: Taxonomy

 Early in the 20th century the paradise jacamar was placed in the monotypic genus Urogalba, but it has been in Galbula since the middle of the century.
-It has four subspecies, the nominate Galbula dea dea, G. d. amazonum, G. d. brunneiceps, and G. d. phainopepla.
-It is possible that they are actually clinal variations of one species.
+It is possible that the subspecies are actually clinal variations.

 Description

 The paradise jacamar is 25.5 to 34 cm long and weighs 25 to 32.5 g.
 Both sexes of the nominate have a dark brown crown and are glossy black on the rest of the upper parts.
 They have a white throat and upper breast; the rest of the underparts are blackish.
 The other subspecies differ in a few ways.
 G. d. amazonums crown is lighter and the white throat more extensive, and G. d. phainopepla is similar to it.
 G. d. brunneicepss crown is lighter and its upper parts have a bronzy greenish sheen.

 Distribution and habitat

 The paradise jacamar is found throughout most of the Amazon Basin.
 The subspecies are distributed thus: